crashdemons/streebog/README.md

 GOST R 34.11-2012 hash function with 512/256 bit digest / WebAssembly
 =======================================================

-This is work-in-progress rebuild of GOST R 34.11-2012 hash function ("Streebog") for WebAssembly.
+This is work-in-progress rebuild of GOST R 34.11-2012 hash function ("Streebog") for WebAssembly using Emscripten.

 A live example is available at https://crashdemons.github.io/streebog-wasm/